 The syntax of an authorisation policy is shown in figure 1.
-Everything in bold is a language keyword in the figures presenting the syntax.
-Choices are enclosed in round brackets () separated by |, optional elements are specified with square brackets [] and repetition is specified with braces {}.
+In figure 1 and all subsequent figures presenting the syntax of the language, everything in bold is a token in the language.
+Choices are enclosed in ( and ) separated by |, optional elements are specified with square brackets [] and repetition is specified with braces {}.
 Constraints are optional in all types of policies and can be specified to limit the applicability of policies based on time or values of the attributes of the objects to which the policy refers.
 Constraints are discussed in detail in section 4.
 Elements of a policy can be specified in any order.
 Note that the subject and target elements can optionally include the interface specification reference within the specified domain-scope-expression on which the policy applies.
 This can be used to check that the objects do support the specified operations or to locate the interface specification.
-The name of a policy can be specified as a path, thus identifying the domain into which the policy must be stored.
+The name of a policy can specify the domain into which the policy could be stored.